saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbViews.md

 ## Description

 When using a live Connection to HANA from the SAP Analytics Cloud, Calculation Views will be used for the data semantic layer.
 It is best to create any aggregation and formulae at this database level in order to have the best performance.
-When a map is required in a Story in SAC, an additional Calculation View will be created to act as a geographical hierarchy.
+When a map is required in a Story in SAC, an additional Calculation View will be created to act as a geographical hierarchy / Location Dimension.

 <img src="../images/######.jpg">